-CPD XI Other proceedings 50C: EXTRADITION: REPRESENTATION ORDERS
+50C Extradition: Representation Orders CPD XI Other proceedings 50C: EXTRADITION: REPRESENTATION ORDERS

 - 50C.1 Representation Orders may be granted by a Lord Justice of Appeal, a Single Judge of the High Court, a Master of the Administrative Court or a nominated legal officer of the court upon a properly completed CRM14 being lodged with the court.
-A Representation Order will cover junior advocate and solicitors for the preparation of the Notice of Appeal to determination of the appeal. - Appeal, a Single Judge of the High Court, a Master of the Administrative Court or a nominated court officer who may direct a case management hearing before a Lord Justice of Appeal, a Single Judge, or a Master of the Administrative Court.
-Since these applications do not attract a fee, parties may lodge them with the court by attaching them to an email addressed to the nominated legal officer of the court. - Applications to extend Representation Orders to cover the instruction of Queen's Counsel to appear either alone or with a junior advocate must be made in writing, either by letter or application notice, clearly marked with the Administrative Court reference number, which must be lodged with the Administrative Court Office or emailed to the appropriate email address: administrativecourtoffice.crimex@hmcts.x.gsi.gov.uk.
+A Representation Order will cover junior advocate and solicitors for the preparation of the Notice of Appeal to determination of the appeal. - 50C.2 Applications to extend Representation Orders may be granted by a Lord Justice of Appeal, a Single Judge of the High Court, a Master of the Administrative Court or a nominated court officer who may direct a case management hearing before a Lord Justice of Appeal, a Single Judge, or a Master of the Administrative Court.
+Since these applications do not attract a fee, parties may lodge them with the court by attaching them to an email addressed to the nominated legal officer of the court. - 50C.3 Applications to extend Representation Orders to cover the instruction of Queen's Counsel to appear either alone or with a junior advocate must be made in writing, either by letter or application notice, clearly marked with the Administrative Court reference number, which must be lodged with the Administrative Court Office or emailed to the appropriate email address: administrativecourtoffice.crimex@hmcts.x.gsi.gov.uk. - The request must: - (i) identify the substantial novel or complex issues of law or fact in the case; - (ii) explain why these may only be adequately presented by a Queen's Counsel; - (iii) state whether a Queen's Counsel has been instructed on behalf of the respondent; - (iv) explain any delay in making the request; - (v) be supported by advice from junior advocate or Queen's Counsel. - 50C.4 Applications for prior authority to cover the cost of obtaining expert evidence must be made in writing, either by letter, clearly marked with the Administrative Court reference number, which must be sent or emailed to the Administrative Court Office.